 - □ With respect to Australia "low technological asymmetry" is likely to have been the key determinant rather than "small market size" in the choice of license as an entry strategy.
 As may be recalled, the public research system in Australia is strong and has already developed a number of GM cotton varieties. - □ In the US, low entry costs have surely played an important role in favouring a joint venture over licensing once the market potential was established at the time of the first commercialization of Bt cotton. - □ The technological asymmetry between the agbiotech firm and the local seed firm was probably greater in Argentina, India and China than in North America, but the difference in product quality seems to have been even more important.
 It can also be noted that these cases do not correspond to any of our simulations.
 This could be because regulation does not permit 100% equity holdings by a foreign company in the seeds sector in China and India, thereby barring mergers or subsidiaries as entry options for Monsanto in these countries.
-However, the present model still serves to explain the choice favoring a joint venture over a license.
-This is also validated by simulations 1-3, where the license often leads to a lower payoff for the agbiotech firm than a joint venture, especially when the technological asymmetries are high and the product quality difference is high. - □ According to the model, in order to open a subsidiary the conditions for co-existence of the GMV along with the conventional seed must be satisfied.
+However, the present model still serves to explain the choice favoring a joint venture over a license. - □ According to the model, in order to open a subsidiary the conditions for co-existence of the GMV along with the conventional seed must be satisfied.
 This implies that the size of the market is perceived to be low or/and the quality of the GMV is not deemed to be much greater than that of the conventional seed.
 It is not clear to what extent these perceptions hold true for the South African and Mexican markets.
 Furthermore, it is likely that the other factor favouring a subsidiary, namely low technological competencies of local seed firms, has played a role.
 Finally, with respect to Mexico, the geographical proximity and the concomitant low costs of entry could have also favoured the subsidiary option.